+What gives this Japanese cheesecake it’s distinctive jiggly and soft appearance is the eggs.
+The eggs are separated into egg whites and egg yolks and the egg whites are whipped into a meringue.
 The meringue is then folded into the yolky, floury, cheesy mixture and baked at a low temperature for about an hour and a half.

 Because there is a bit of technique in making a Japanese cotton cheesecake, you might want to try a few different recipes and see which one works the best for you.

+Recommended recipe: I have tried both this Tasty recipe and this recipe from Bigger Bolder Baking.
 Don’t be discouraged if it doesn’t work the first time as a lot of things can affect the way this cheesecake comes out of the oven.

 A few things to keep in mind:

-6) Italian Ricotta Cheesecake
+Italian Ricotta Cheesecake

+What makes this cheesecake Italian is the use of ricotta cheese rather than cream cheese.
 An Italian cheesecake is much lighter than a New York cheesecake and has an almost cake like texture.

 It is usually made with a pastry crust rather than a biscuit base, but you can also make a biscuit base if you really want to.

 Recommended recipe: Like the New York cheesecake, this is a very simple recipe made with simple and pure ingredients.
 No fancy flavors or fillings here.
 Check out this recipe here!